wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 They can be used by other rules by using if_group or if_matched_group, or by alert parsing tools to categorize alerts.

-Groups are variables that define a behavior.
+Groups are variables that define behavior.
 When an alert includes that group label, this behavior will occur.

 Example: